Monday, November 14, 2016

 “Love is a burning thing.” - Johnny Cash.

-Just two weeks earlier, I was returning from Mount Rainier National Park in Washington on my motorcycle after 8 days and 2,300 miles.
+Two weeks earlier, I was returning from Mount Rainier National Park in Washington on my motorcycle after 8 days and 2,300 miles.
 I did not expect so quickly to travel out to the badlands of New Mexico but the La Joya fiestas start in a few days.

 My alarm rings wildly at 5 a.m.
 This is way too early for me, but I move toward the shower to wake up.
 Denise is sound asleep, so I am quiet.
-My bike is ready to go, everything in the best spot possible.
-It looks good, but down deep inside, I know that the gear that packed so well in the garage will go stubbornly into new places in the days ahead.
+My bike is ready to go, and everything is in the best spot possible.
+It looks good, but deep inside, I know that the gear packed so well in the garage will go stubbornly into new places in the days ahead.

 My bike fires up nicely and I’m off by 5:45 a.m.